settermjd/mezzio-markdown-blog/README.md

 > - One for [Twig][twig-url]
 > - One for [laminas-view][laminas-view-url]
 > - One for [Plates][plates-url]

+### Update the application's configuration (_optional_)

+If you want or need to, you can also update the module's configuration as well.
+By default, its configuration is set in `Settermjd\MarkdownBlog\ConfigProvider`.
+However, you can override this by copying the default configuration file, _config/autoload/blog.local.php_ to the application's _config/autoload_ directory.
+You can find documentation for each option in both the config file and in `Settermjd\MarkdownBlog\ConfigProvider`.

 ### When using Twig as your view renderer